 For golfers wanting to correct their slice, the Ping G430 SFT driver provides an inviting sweet spot that’s very forgiving.
 On off-center strikes, the driver redirects the shot with maximum ball speed and minimal side spin.

-When testing the Ping G430 SFT driver, I found that the feel was incredibly solid and the drives were remarkably consistent.
-In my book, that combination can really help lower your scores.
+When testing the Ping G430 SFT driver, we found that the feel was incredibly solid and the drives were remarkably consistent.
+In our book, that combination can really help lower your scores.

-I found the fairway regularly with tight dispersion to help place me in a better position on my secondary shots.
+We found the fairway regularly with tight dispersion to help place me in a better position on our secondary shots.

 The adjustable hosel sleeve offers more lie angle and loft help to customize your height and shot shape, a definite plus for reducing the penalty of hitting a slice.